AyaShigure/isei_cmyk_converter/READE.md

 # Usage
 1. Put pdfs in the ./to_convert_rgb_pdfmain dir
-2. Run isei_cmyk_converter.y
+2. Run isei_cmyk_converter.py
-4. Finally combine pictures to pdf using macos function.
+3. All converted cmyk pdf will be in the ./converted_cmyk_pdf dir